open-dynamic-audio/examples/README.md

-Liboda examples
+VORPAL examples
 ===============

-Example programs for our open dynamic audio library
+Example programs for our VORPAL middleware